fayst26/mkdocs/docs/content/index.md

     ---

-    Add different types of charts to your document.
+    Use different types of charts in your document.

     ---